 USL PDL 2013 season

 For the 2013 season the club appointed former professional soccer player and coach Hans van Arum.
 As a player van Arum played 333 games and scored 90 goals for Dutch Eredivisie teams Vitesse Arnhem, RKC Waalwijk, Go Ahead Eagles and Willem II.
 As a Head Coach, van Arum won Coach of the Year at 3rd level team Sparta Nijkerk.
 He is also a former coach of Eredivisie club Vitesse Arnhem and 2nd level side of AGOVV Apeldoorn.
-For a second season all home games were played at Woodforest Bank Stadium.
+For the second season, all home games were played at Woodforest Bank Stadium in Shenadoah, Texas.
 The team finished 5th in the Mid South division and showed an amazing amount of growth both on and off the field in its second year.

 Perhaps the biggest accomplishments for the club took place in the second half of 2013.
-In September the club proudly unveiled the first phase of its new soccer complex.
-Located in Conroe, TX the facility opened with two of the finest fields in the Houston areas.
-Both regulation size fields are fully lit and feature the highest quality soccer specific turf produced by Dutch company Edel Grass.
+In September the club proudly unveiled the first phase of its new soccer facility.
+Located in Conroe, Texas, the facility opened with two of the finest fields in the Houston areas.
+Both FIFA regulation size fields are fully lit and feature the highest quality soccer specific turf produced by Dutch company Edel Grass.
 In the coming months the team club house and offices will be constructed as well.

 USL PDL 2014 season

 For the 2014 USL PDL season the club appointed Technical Director Marco Pruis to Head Coach.
 After assisting Hans van Arum in the 2013 season, Pruis would take on the assignment to bring back the joy in the game.
 Together with Assistant Coach Jan Hereijgers, the team had its most successful preseason ever.
 All 8 preseason games were won and the team looked sharp and ready for the USL PDL 2014 season.